-We strongly believe in investing in our employees because they possess the heart and soul that drives the company and cultivate the long-lasting relationships that make them a treasured member in your pupper’s life.
-Unlike other companies, we therefore insist that all team members working with us are our employees not Independent Contractors.
+We strongly believe in investing in our employees because they possess the heart and soul that drives the company.
+They cultivate the long-lasting relationships that make them a treasured member in your Pupper’s life.
+We insist that all team members working with us are employees, not Independent Contractors, paid a living hourly wage (not per-appointment), and enjoy the labor protections of employees in WA State.
+We also offer paid time off (sick & vacation time) & health insurance to our staff, among other benefits.

 Additionally, every team member is required to go through extensive training when hired and is offered opportunities for continued education throughout their tenure.
 It is also required that every team member is Pet CPR & First AID certified.